Precision Medicine Defines a Custom Approach to Care

 - Treatment that combines the most successful therapies with the least impact of side effects

-Precision medicine is impacted by DNA molecules, gene sequences and unique genetic history.
+A major factor in precision medicine is an individual’s DNA molecules, gene sequences and unique genetic history.
 Cancer is the result of a genetic malfunction that causes cells to develop out of control, creating tumors.
-Understanding a person’s complete set of DNA, also called the genome, is a major part of precision medicine.
+Understanding a person’s complete set of DNA, also called the genome, is the first step in using precision medicine to guide treatment.
 The more researchers know about genetic sequencing and DNA analysis of cancer tumors, the more specialized treatment options may be available, especially if a person’s cancer stops responding to standard treatment.

 To develop individually-tailored treatment plans, doctors must understand many aspects of a patient’s health, including: